*This story was updated on June 6, 2021.*

-Maryland Labor Secretary Tiffany P. Robinson announced Tuesday that the agency is breaking up with Bank of America and will cease using the company’s credit-debit cards to distribute the state’s unemployment benefits to eligible claimants.
+In February, Maryland Labor Secretary Tiffany P. Robinson announced that the agency is breaking up with Bank of America and will cease using the company’s credit-debit cards to distribute the state’s unemployment benefits to eligible claimants.

 But it had better know the territory!

-The good news: Beginning in April, benefit payments will be directly deposited into the eligible claimant’s bank accounts.
+First, the good news (as good it can be): Beginning in April, benefit payments will be directly deposited into the eligible claimant’s bank accounts.

-But the terrible news: Out-of-work Marylanders eligible to receive unemployment benefits, some of whom have been waiting for several months, are anxiously awaiting the Department of Labor to approve and distribute their benefits.
+Now for the terrible news: Out-of-work Marylanders eligible to receive unemployment benefits, some of whom have been waiting several months for human contact with Maryland’s Labor Department, still anxiously await approval of their benefits.

 Hundreds of unemployed Marylanders are taking to social media to express their frustrations over navigating the Department of Labor’s new online unemployment portal, Beacon 2.0.